-I’ve also been on LinkedIn for about eight years and read more profiles than I could tell you but no one is sharing their storied career failures.
-According to leaders the road to wisdom and learning often runs through failure.
-I, too, find myself somewhat shrinking back and hiding failure till success comes in.
-Then in 2012 I decided to change.
+I’ve also been on LinkedIn for eight years and read more profiles than I could tell you but few share their storied career failures.
+Leaders, however, will openly tell of the road to wisdom: it most often runs through failure.
+I, too, find myself somewhat shrinking back and hiding failure till success arrives.
+In 2012 I decided to change.
 I began writing a short book about searching for work during the Great Recession.
 The main story is about traumatic failure.
-However, it transformed into a story of the American experience, not just mine.
-It became a story about the changing workforce, bio profiling, generational values, the loss of privacy and the invasion of neuroscience+psychological tests used by business for predicting intelligence, also prevalent in and saturating public education.
-I have one more revealing number: as an eBook, mine is on Amazon’s Best Sellers Ranked list at 1.652 million – that is, for clarification, lower in sales than 1.6 million other books.
-That’s not success!
-Yes, but like all the CEO’s whom once failed and later penned their stories, I did too – but I did so at my low point.
-The real success is what makes the story interesting and original.
+Suddenly, it transformed into a story of the American experience, not just my own.
+It became a story about the changing workforce and bio-profiling resulting from an invasion of neuroscience+psychological tests businesses implemented in HR.
+Abandoning resumes, they fled to predicting emotional intelligence, psychometrics, cultural affinity values - in software.

 I told the truth about the end-run toward genetic profiling slowly creeping into big data so that parents and counselors would better understand the future of work placement.
 They need to know the real significance of enduring being hyper-profiled by businesses right down to their families health factors and neurological test metrics.
 Where there is private data employers will find it and apply it within behavioral analytics.
 Students will be joining a software-selected workforce; that’s not what it’s called but 76% of US corporations are doing it (2014 figure).
 And their data is still growing.